danielphan2003/flk/README.md

   - [pywalfox](pywalfox): pywal for firefox.
 - Browsers: Widevine-cdm, Edge Beta and Dev edition.
 Yes, I'm that evil ;)
 - Messaging app: [caprine](caprine) (unmaintained)
+- VS Code extensions: tracked via [nvfetcher](nvfetcher), passthru proper meta options such as license, homepage, description, downloadPage and changelog.
+No need to manually add entries to vscode-extensions, define it inside [pkgs/sources.toml](pkgs/sources.toml) instead.
+Extension namespace and name are automatically detected, so no need to passthru those options.
 - Wayland packages: [avizo](avizo).
 - Other...